U-M uses Duo two-factor authentication for login security to protect the university and you.

-- Required for access to many U-M systems and departmental services.
+- Duo is already required for access to specified U-M systems and some departmental services.

 What is Two-Factor?